DHTMLX/gantt-docs/data/desktop/server_side.md

 ### Request parameters

-Create/Update/Delete requests will contain all public properties of the client-side task or link object:
+Create/Update/Delete requests will contain all public properties of a client-side task or link object:

 Task: